• Skip to main content

 Shogayaki Ingredients

 • Pork - Shogayaki is traditionally made with thinly sliced pork so that it marinates and cooks through quickly, but making it with pork chops is more satisfying, and it only takes a few additional minutes to cook.
 I don't recommend using pork loin because it's so lean it will tend to dry out.
-I used a ¾-inch thick boneless rib chop, but other thick cuts of pork will work; you'll just need to adjust the cooking times to account for any differences in thickness.
+For my Japanese pork chop recipe I used a ¾-inch thick boneless rib chop, but other thick cuts of pork will work; you'll just need to adjust the cooking times to account for any differences in thickness.
 Thicker chops will take longer and should be fried over lower heat to prevent burning.
 Thinner chops will cook faster, so you'll want to increase the heat to get them to brown more quickly.
 Another option is to use a totally different kind of meat such as chicken or beef.

 • Ginger - Ginger gives Shogayaki its trademark flavor and contains enzymes that help tenderize the meat by breaking down the connective tissue.
 I use a generous amount of grated ginger to marinate the meat and then scrape off the excess pulp before frying it, but you can also grate the ginger and squeeze out the ginger juice.